Are You Facing Both Bankruptcy And Divorce?

 On the flip side, divorcing individuals without legal counsel may be tempted to spend far too much money on unneeded litigation.
 An unwise property division agreement may also saddle one spouse with expenses that he or she simply can’t afford on one income.

-If you find yourself in such a situation, turn to Kristen A. Stanton, Attorney at Law.
-From our office in Defiance, our lawyer provides skillful representation throughout the surrounding areas of Northeast Ohio.
+If you find yourself in such a situation in Henry, Williams, or Defiance county, turn to Kristen A. Stanton, Attorney at Law.
+From our office in Defiance, our lawyer provides skillful representation throughout the surrounding areas of Ohio including Napoleon, and Paulding.
 Kristen A. Stanton handles both bankruptcy and divorce, providing comprehensive solutions that meet your needs.

 Get Clear Answers To Your Legal Questions